 easybell VoIP to go App settings

-Normally the App works perfectly fine without having to change the settings.
-Please check beforehand, whether changes are really necessary or not, since the App's capabilities can be restricted heavily from the settings.
+Normally, the App works perfectly fine without having to change the settings.
+Please check beforehand, whether changes are really necessary, since the App's capabilities can be restricted heavily from the settings.

 Notice: The following guide has been created with iOS 14 and App version 2.1.21.
 It is possible that your experience with Android or another App version may vary.
 One example is the order of the menu.

-Enter your username and passwort, to sign in with a different account.
+Enter your username and password to sign in with a different account.

 When activated, your phone will ring even though you are in a call already.
 Deactivate Call Waiting to have the caller receive a "busy"-signal.

 Clicking on "Support" will redirect you to our Customer Service.

 With this option selected you will receive calls even when the App is not opened in the foreground.
 This also applies to when your display is turned off.